William F Godoy

 Senior Computer Scientist

-Dr. William F Godoy joined ORNL in 2016, and is currently a Senior Computer Scientist in the Computational Science and Mathematics Division, CSMD.
-A native of Peru, his background is in Mechanical Engineering with research interests on high-performance computing (HPC), programming models, scientific software, workflows, and AI for HPC.
+Dr. William F Godoy joined ORNL in 2016, and is a Senior Computer Scientist in the Computational Science and Mathematics Division, CSMD.
+A native of Peru, his background is in Mechanical Engineering with research interests on high-performance computing (HPC), programming models, workflows, energy in computing, and AI for HPC.

 Dr. Godoy obtained his PhD (2009) and MS (2006) degrees from the State University of New York at Buffalo, working under the supervision of Dr. Paul E. DesJardin on 3D radiative transfer parallel computational models.
-Before ORNL, he worked as a Senior Software Engineer at Intel Corporation (2012-2016) and a postdoctoral fellow at NASA Langley (2009-2012) on Jacobian-Free Newton Krylov methods and GPU solutions for radiative transfer.
+Before ORNL, he was a a Senior Software Engineer at Intel Co.
+(2012-2016) using HPC for the R&D of thermal-reliability models for chip designs; and a postdoctoral fellow at NASA Langley (2009-2012) researching Jacobian-Free Newton Krylov methods and early-adoption of GPU computing for radiative transfer.

-At ORNL, Dr. Godoy contributed to the US Department of Energy (DOE) Exascale Computing Project (ECP) as (i) the architect and core developer of ADIOS 2, the Adaptable Input Output System version 2, (ii) contributor to the QMCPACK software, and (iii) researching the LLVM-based Julia language for HPC under PROTEAS-TUNE - which led to a best paper at WORKS SC23 and a first paper on applying large language models (LLMs) to HPC.
+At ORNL, Dr. Godoy contributed to the US Department of Energy (DOE) Exascale Computing Project (ECP) as (i) the architect and core developer of the widely-used ADIOS2 library for parallel I/O in HPC, (ii) contributor to the advancement of the QMCPACK software, and (iii) researching novel high-productivity programming for HPC - which led to best papers SC23 WORKS and SC24 XLOOP, and the first paper on applying state-of-the-art large language models (LLMs) to HPC programming.
 He also worked on improving the file loading times and performance of data reduction workflows impacting users at ORNL neutron science facilities: SNS and HFIR

 2022-Present Senior Computer Scientist, Computer Science and Mathematics Division, ORNL